 In the town centre is As de Neige et le Comptoir, which is divided into two halves, both of which are excellent.
 As de Neige has gourmet cuisine using fresh, local produce.
 Try the Avalanche Menu: a tailor-made surprise menu of three or four courses with wine.
 The Comptoir is for pizza, pasta or a plat de jour.
 It’s a good place for cocktails or a ‘ski-pressure’ tasting of four beers from around the world.
 The Speakeasy Alpin has the atmosphere of a New York café with a French twist; the menu includes lamb cooked for seven hours, and puddings like pecan pie and cheesecake.

 Dinner in a Bubble

 For something different on Valentine’s day is a romantic dinner in the Mont Chery bubble.
 The cabins are decorated to provide a warm, romantic atmosphere, and one course is served each time you pass through the lift station.
 The added bonus is the gorgeous night-time view over the village.

 Where to Party

 Les Gets is full of exhausted parents who are asleep by 10pm.
 However, it has some great apres-ski bars, although the village is probably not the ideal destination resort if nightlife comes top of your list.
 You’d be better off staying down the road in Morzine or in purpose-built Avoriaz.

-Igloo Chalet-Club is a small nightclub that first opened in 1938 and is one of the oldest nightclubs in France.
+Igloo Chalet-Club is Les Gets’ only nightclub and it first opened in 1938, making it one of the oldest nightclubs in France.
 Today it has a resident DJ and holds themed events such as disco, rock and 80s evenings.
-It is open 11pm to 6am.
+It opens from 11pm to 6am.